freealise/freealise/AudioNoise.md

 common basis of faith as Easter egg in OS ?

 "I have an idea, I just don't know what it is!"
+relates to LF events and is meant to market Linux

 /*
 In particular, don't feel like it would be impolite to tell me I'm incompetent and doing stupid things.
 I absolutely know I'm not competent and would love to hear any criticism.
 Some of the best teaching moments have been when I haven't understood something, and somebody piped up to tell me I should do Xyz.